 I always like to say that there are no calories at Walt Disney World, mostly because that makes me feel better about overindulging on my trips to the parks.
 Although there are so many different delicious goodies available at Walt Disney World, I am a chocolate lover through and through, and have made it my mission over the years to find the absolute best chocolate at Walt Disney World.
 When it comes to chocolate treats, Disney knows what they’re doing, and I’m here to share with you the best chocolate in all of its forms, from ice cream to hot chocolate – even chocolate pinatas and chocolate covered pineapple!
 So if you’re a fellow chocoholic, read ahead for where to find the best chocolate at Walt Disney World.

-Chocolate ice cream and milkshakes
+The best chocolate ice cream and milkshakes at Disney World

 It’s Florida.
 It’s hot.
 What better way to cool down than a scoop (or two…or three…) of chocolate ice cream.
 There are multiple places to get this at Walt Disney World, but I have my favorites!